hackclub/blog/_posts/2016-04-28-hack-camp-is-back.md

 >  schooler, a high school freshman, a high school sophomore, or a high school
 >  junior, I have never made so many mistakes.

+Here are a few pictures from last year:

+![Group photo with Tom Preston-Werner][hackcamp group photo]{: .half}
+![Group photo of our third session][hackcamp]{: .half}
+![Hackers working on a post-it littered table][hackcamp brainstorm]{: .half}
+![Hackers pretending to be cats][hackcamp energizer]{: .half}

 If you have any questions, please don't hesitate to reach out!
 We can be contacted at [summer@hackclub.com](mailto:summer@hackclub.com).

-Here's a few pictures from last year:

-![Group photo with Tom Preston-Werner][hackcamp group photo]
-![Hack Camp Cohort 3][hackcamp]
-![Brainstorming with post-its][hackcamp brainstorm]
-![Energizers on the roof][hackcamp energizer]

-[hackcamp group photo]: /assets/hackcamp_group_photo.jpg "Tom Preston-Werner showed up"
-[hackcamp]: /assets/hackcamp.jpg "We look fantastic"
-[hackcamp brainstorm]: /assets/hackcamp_brainstorming.jpg "Hack Camp brainstorming"
-[hackcamp energizer]: /assets/hackcamp_energizer.jpg "Running energizers on the roof after lunch"

 Happy hacking!

 \- Max

 [hackcamp logo]: /assets/hackcamp_logo.svg "Thanks for making the logo Jessica!"
+[hackcamp group photo]: /assets/hackcamp_group_photo.jpg "Tom Preston-Werner showed up"
+[hackcamp]: /assets/hackcamp.jpg "Fantastic group picture with our third session"
+[hackcamp brainstorm]: /assets/hackcamp_brainstorming.jpg "Brainstorming with post-its"
+[hackcamp energizer]: /assets/hackcamp_energizer.jpg "I think this was our best impression of a cat"